 From 1986-2009, the faculty members who made up the core of the staff were Kathryn Krubsack, administrator and instructor; David Krubsack, Bible class leader and instructor; and Del Schmidt, instructor.

 The goal of the faculty and staff is to give each camper a musical, educational, social and spiritual experience and in a loving, family-like setting.
-For nearly 50 years, the Lord has blessed the camp’s efforts to attain these goals, and, with His guidance and grace, Lutheran Band Camp will continue to carry on its unique ministry to young instrumental musicians for many years to come.
+For more than 50 years, the Lord has blessed the camp’s efforts to attain these goals, and, with His guidance and grace, Lutheran Band Camp will continue to carry on its unique ministry to young instrumental musicians for many years to come.